So you’re a composer, huh? What’s your real job? You must be really good with classical music… Are you sick of hearing this? Me too.

 Many famous composers claim to have no proficiency in any one instrument (Schoenberg, Elliott Carter).

 Misconception #3: You will never make enough money.

 Every job that requires practice to gain success suffers from this ideology: pro sports, acting, teaching… but this is just a silly thing to assume.
 Composers possess a desirable niche skill.
-Einstein discovered relativity but he couldn’t (to the best of my knowledge) compose music.
+Einstein discovered relativity, but he couldn’t (to the best of my knowledge) compose music.
 Musicians and composers are the epitome of success via multiple incomes: touring, teaching, performing, endorsing products, attracting advertisements, and more.
-Here is a YouTube video from Advanced Music Production about the advantage of multiple incomes as a musician and why the numbers for average salary for musicians are not accurate.
+Here is a YouTube video from Advanced Music Production about the advantage of multiple incomes as a musician and why the numbers for the average salary for musicians are not accurate.